$20,000 reward for information in six-year-old murder in downtown Memphis

-MEMPHIS, Tenn. — A $20,000 reward is being offered for information leading to an arrest in a six-year-old Memphis murder case.
+MEMPHIS, Tenn. — A $20,000 reward is being offered for information leading to an arrest in a Memphis murder case six years old this week.

 Memphis police have released a pictures of one of the suspects, and the vehicle he was in the night of the shooting just off Beale Street.